Viome Review - Is This Test Effective?

 “Gut health has important implications not just for gastrointestinal health, but overall wellness.
 A healthy gut microbiome is essential the health of the whole gut and understanding your personal microbiome will help you make necessary changes,” she said.

-“It's highly unlikely that these tests would work because of our embryonic knowledge of gut physiology as well as validated testing procedures,” Dr. Barry Sears, a leading authority on the anti-inflammatory diet and author of the Zone Diet book series.
+“It's highly unlikely that these tests would work because of our embryonic knowledge of gut physiology as well as validated testing procedures,” says Dr. Barry Sears, a leading authority on the anti-inflammatory diet and author of the Zone Diet book series.
 “What is known is that high-fiber diet rich in fermentable fiber and polyphenols is excellent for gut health.
 Rather than testing for microbial concentrations, I would suggest working on consuming ten servings of fruits and vegetables per day.”

 That’s a view shared by Richards.